Polish authorities search premises of weekly that revealed tape scandal

-WARSAW (Reuters) - Polish authorities searched the premises of Wprost, the news magazine that published tapes of officials’ conversations that have embarrassed to the government, the prosecutor’s spokeswoman said on Wednesday.
+WARSAW, June 18 (Reuters) - Polish authorities searched the premises of Wprost, the news magazine that published tapes of officials’ conversations that have embarrassed to the government, the prosecutor’s spokeswoman said on on Wednesday.

 “This search began just a moment ago,” Renata Mazur of the Warsaw prosecutor’s office told reporters.